Y1hhnn/CS4782_Team78/README.md

 ## 9. Acknowledgements

-This work was completed as the final project for **CS 4782/5782: Introduction to Deep Learning (Cornell, Spring 2026)**, taught by **Profs.
-Killian Weinberger and Wei-Chiu Ma**.
+This work was completed as the final project for **CS 4782/5782: Introduction to Deep Learning (Cornell, Spring 2026)**, taught by **Prof. Killian Weinberger and Prof. Wei-Chiu Ma**.
 We thank the course staff for feedback during the proposal and poster sessions, and Princeton NLP for releasing the original ToT reference implementation and data splits.

 **Team 78:** Minghan Gao (mg2328), Warren Hua (wsh48), Zhichun Zhang (zz547), Yihan Zhao (yz2788).